 The PCF shall set the appropriate subscription to Application Detection for the corresponding PCC rule(s) as described in 3GPP TS 29.512 [8].

+In this release of the specification application detection applies only to the application(s) with IP traffic.